Blendify/blender-manual/trunk/blender_docs/manual/modeling/objects/groups_and_parenting.rst

    from 0 to 1 with each Influence Weight indicated.

-To active Weight Paint Mode select the object you want to see in Weight Paint Mode by :kbd:`Lmb` it, then navigate to [3D View Editor Header > Mode Select Button] and select the Weight Paint entry.
+To active Weight Paint Mode select the object you want to see in Weight Paint Mode by :kbd:`LMB` it, then navigate to [3D View Editor Header > Mode Select Button] and select the Weight Paint entry.
 See figure 25.